A Learning Method with Gap-Aware Generation for Heterogeneous DAG Scheduling: Introduction

 (2) A single-pass, compatibility and gap aware RL scheduler.
 We propose an end-to-end single-pass RL framework that jointly addresses heterogeneous compatibilities and the above structural gap.
 On the modeling side, we design a size-agnostic weighted cross-attention network (WeCAN) to encode task--pool interactions with full compatibility information while remaining scalable to varying numbers of tasks and pools.
 On the generation side, we introduce a skip-extended realization with a decreasing skip score, which enlarges the rollout space to fix the generation-induced gap, while preserving single-pass efficiency in inference.

-(3) Empirical validation on synthetic and real-world benchmarks.
-Experiments on computation graph and real-world TPC-H DAGs demonstrate improved makespan over strong heuristic and learning-based baselines, with inference time comparable to classical heuristics and substantially faster than multi-round neural schedulers.
+(3) Empirical validation on representative data-intensive computing workloads.
+Experiments on ML-compiler computation graphs and real-world TPC-H query DAGs demonstrate improved makespan over strong heuristic and learning-based baselines, with inference time comparable to classical heuristics and substantially faster than multi-round neural schedulers.